grafana/developer-advocacy/projects/Grafana Office Hours/GOH 16 - Grafana Agent with Paschalis Tsilias.md

 - [ ] Add timestamps to the video (at least four).
 - [ ] Add any links shared to the description of the video.
 - [ ] Add the video to video playlists that make sense (at the very least, the "Grafana Office Hours" one.)

+## Timestamps

+00:00:00 Introductions and announcements
+00:04:04 What is Grafana Agent?
+00:07:20 What is a telemetry collector?
+00:09:53 Question: Is Agent a specialized version of the OTel collector?
+00:11:54 Difference between Agent and other telemetry collectors 00:16:08 Alternatives to using Agent
+00:18:53 Question: How can you forward messages from Promtail logs to Kafka?
+00:21:39 Flow mode vs. static mode - what's the difference?
+00:28:40 Directed Acyclic Graph of components from Agent 00:34:09 Installation options for Grafana Agent 00:35:49 Question: When will the cluster mode for Grafana Agent be production ready?
+00:37:54 Other options to scale Grafana Agent horizontally 00:39:36 How to get the DAG UI from Agent
+00:41:56 Performance considerations for Grafana Agent 00:43:16 Metrics Endpoint on Grafana Cloud vs. local Grafana Agent 00:47:17 Continuous profiling support via Pyroscope in Grafana Agent 00:50:10 The future of Grafana Agent
+00:55:04 Five-minute summary of everything in this episode